SAP-samples/logistics-business-network-integration/README.md

 ![](Upload/Schreenshotproductive2.png)
-### License Coverage Details
+### B. License Coverage Details

 * SAP Logistics Business Network membership as a carrier or network partner
 * License to collaborate / transact with connected shipper customers via the SAP Logistics Business Network for:
-  *Freight Requests for Quotation and freight order confirmation / rejectiion
+  * Freight Requests for Quotation and freight order confirmation / rejectiion
   * Order tracking
   * Web-based access for documents exchange
 * An unlimited number of connections